AaronDewes/rpi-imager/README.md

 # umbrel-imager

-Raspberry Pi Imaging Utility

-- Download the latest version for Windows, macOS and Ubuntu from the [Raspberry Pi downloads page](https://www.raspberrypi.org/downloads/).
-- To install on Raspberry Pi OS, use `sudo apt update && sudo apt install umbrel-imager`.

 ## License

 The main code of the Imaging Utility is made available under the terms of the Apache license.